rainbowchook/face-app/README.md

 4. Define an async function in <code>proxy.ts</code> to forward the request to the backend server using Axios.

 5. The `backendUrl` is obtained as part of the query parameter, which is then concatenated with the `serverUrl` and passed as a url string to an axios call with the same request method, headers and body as the originating call from the client app.
+In this way, all requests will be routed to the backend server specified at deployment time as a security measure.

 6. The response from the backend server is passed back to the client.
 Otherwise, an error is putput to the console and a 500 internal server error returned to the client.
 The detailed error can be viewed on the server console or from the error logs in the Vercel dashboard.